 Full accounts for The Satyricon will be available on a monthly basis from the end of January 2020 and published at the end of the run.

 And When It's All Over?

-If - thanks to you - The Satyricon is a success, it won't come to an end in June.
+If - thanks to you - The Satyricon is a success, it won't come to an end after its first run.
 We will hope to take it on tour in Scotland and, who knows, further afield.

 After all, if Petronius' story has lasted this long, perhaps our production will live for not only a week, but a month, a year or more . . .

 Explore The Satyricon Every purchase here helps us with a commission